I-am-Signal/Kinnection/README.md

 ### Required Software

 - C#/.NET SDK 8.0+
+  - The C#/.NET SDK is required because the app requires at least one migration file to start up.
+Please follow the instructions under the [Migrations](#migrations) section to create one.
 - Docker Desktop (or just the Docker engine)
+- SendGrid API Key and Single Sender email address
+  - More details in the [Auth Management Vars](#auth-management-vars) section.

 ### Running in Development Environment